yveszb38/docs/pages/learn/manage/account.md

 ![Two Factor Authentication Tab, Configuring](/img/screenshots/2fa3.png)

 In order to use your phone/computer as your added layer of security you will need to download a free authenticator application.
-There are many available, but one that works well and has been successfully tested against [{{ $names.company.lower }}][resin] is [Google Authenticator][google-auth] - download it for [Android][google-auth-android] or [iOS][google-auth-ios].
+There are many available, but one that works well and has been successfully tested against {{ $names.company.lower }} is [Google Authenticator][google-auth] - download it for [Android][google-auth-android] or [iOS][google-auth-ios].

 Once installed, navigate to the barcode scanner:-